 There’s a ton of visual content out there for consumers to see — and it’s getting harder to grab their attention.
-So what can you do to make sure every Facebook post has impact?
+So what can you do to make sure every Facebook post has an impact?
 Adopt a smart image-selection strategy.

 1. Be relevant